Andy Zaltzman: Television

 On 5 January 2024 Zaltzman was the winner of BBC's Celebrity Mastermind with a specialist subject of Auguste Rodin.
 In November 2024 Zaltzman won the eighteenth series of Taskmaster, beating Babatunde Aléshé, Emma Sidi, Jack Dee and Rosie Jones.
+Zaltzman returned to the show for its fourth "Champion of Champions" placing 4th.

 Writing

 Zaltzman has worked with Rory Bremner on a number of projects; these include Transatlantic, a US election special for BBC Radio 4, and several series of Bremner, Bird and Fortune.
 In June 2007, BBC2's The Culture Show commissioned Zaltzman and John Oliver to write a mock farewell speech for departing Prime Minister Tony Blair.
 The speech was then animated by Triffic Films, with the voice of Blair played by Bremner.

 In November 2008 his first book, entitled Does Anything Eat Bankers?: And 53 Other Indispensable Questions for the Credit Crunched, was published.

-Video games

-Zaltzman played the host of The Bug podcast in 2020's Watch Dogs: Legion, alongside his Bugle co-host Alice Fraser.
-The show is highly satirical and takes direct inspiration from The Bugle in its approach and delivery.

 Cricket

-Zaltzman is a huge fan of cricket and in November 2008 began a regular blog for Cricinfo, named "The Confectionery Stall" after a famous piece of commentary by Richie Benaud, where he described a shot by Ian Botham during his innings at the third Ashes Test Match at Headingley, in 1981 as having "gone straight into the Confectionery Stall and out again".
+Zaltzman is a huge fan of cricket and has been since the age of six, when in 1981 his father gave him books about the 1981 Ashes series.
+In November 2008 he began a regular blog for Cricinfo, named "The Confectionery Stall" after a famous piece of commentary by Richie Benaud, where he described a shot by Ian Botham during his innings at the third Ashes Test Match at Headingley, in 1981 as having "gone straight into the Confectionery Stall and out again".
 Alongside Jarrod Kimber, he hosts a podcast on cricket known as The Cricket Sadist Hour.

 Zaltzman's blog covered the 2011 World Cup for Cricinfo, supported by a number of podcasts.

 Zaltzman has also appeared on the internet radio site Guerilla Cricket, and has played for the Authors XI cricket team.

 Zaltzman was the statistician on Test Match Special for the three-match Wisden Trophy series between England and West Indies in July 2020 and between England and Pakistan a month later.
 Whilst travelling to cover England's tour of Pakistan for Test Match Special in October 2024 he travelled with equipment for England wicket keeper Jamie Smith whose wicket keeping pads had not arrived in time for him before travelling.